eli-johnson-04/portfolio/activity/!04-04-2025-'The-Sphere-Thing'.md

 >
 > "Yes, this is a great idea for creating a static, easily-updatable website.
 Using *react-markdown*, you can convert..."

-I knew it was possible.
+Thanks Claude, I knew it was possible.

 ### Enter react-markdown
 Written as a React component, react-markdown allows a user to convert Markdown into HTML quickly and efficiently, and, as I would discover later, permits the inclusion of custom styling during conversion.
 I now had a plan.